 I remember wrenching my back during that same game and needing to spend most of my time on the sidelines.
 I can also say with certainty that there’s no way I scored more than 4 goals that entire season.
 2 was definitely a high water mark for any one game despite what the opposition mistakenly believed for a fleeting moment.

-I’d shared this story with Snowflake long before she became The Right Foot of Rockville™️, but as can happen when you’re a parent: yesterday… months later hearing my tale… for the first time she insisted on wearing mismatched socks.
+I’d shared this story with Snowflake long before she became The Right Foot of Rockville™️, but as can happen when you’re a parent: yesterday… months after hearing my tale… for the first time she insisted on wearing mismatched socks.
 Somehow it this was more proof of my DNA, leaving my lovely red headed wife to worry that our snowflakes have inherited my fashion sense.

 Unfortunately the mismatched socks coincided with the end of our season-long winning streak as too many of our girls were distracted with playing in the dirt.
 For her part, the Right Foot of Rockville was still running over opponents and pounding the ball toward the goal and screaming at her teammates to keep their heads in the game like it was a life and death situation.